tnballo/high-assurance-rust/src/chp2/dynamic_assurance_2.md

 [^Obj]: In Rust, shared behavior is defined by *trait composition*, not by *object-oriented inheritance*.
 There's no "class hierarchy", like in C++ or Java.
 We'll cover traits in Chapter 3.

+[^AssocMeth]: Technically, per the Rust reference[^RustRef], "Associated functions are functions associated with a type" and "Associated functions whose first parameter is named `self` are called methods...".
+But that's pretty in the weeds.
+We treat *associated functions* and *methods* as distinct in this section for clarity.

 [^SliceEff]: Slices references are "fat pointers" (tuple of pointer and element count), they allow us to pass variable-length data without copying it (recall "pass-by-reference", from when we first talked about pointers).

 [^SliceFlex]: Slices are flexible because different kinds of collections (say, a fixed-size array or dynamically-sized vector) can be "viewed" through a slice.
 So you'll encounter them often in idiomatic Rust code.